rveciana/BasemapTutorial/docs/plotting_data.rst

 quiver
 ------
 Plots a vector field on the map.
-Many of the behaviour is similar to the :ref:`barbs` method.
+Many of the behavior is similar to the :ref:`barbs` method.

 `quiver(x, y, u, v, *args, **kwargs) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.quiver>`_

 The `documentation at matplotlib <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.quiver>`_ is much more detailed than at the basemap docs.

-* x and y give the positions of the grid data if the latlon argument is true, the valeus are supposed to be in geographical coordinates.
+* x and y give the positions of the grid data if the latlon argument is true, the values are supposed to be in geographical coordinates.
 If not, in the map coordinates
 * u and v are the left-right and up-down magnitudes
 	* Note that they are NOT in north-south ans west-east.
 If the input projection has non-cylindrical projections (those other than cyl, merc, cyl, gall and mill), the u and v should be rotated, using :ref:`rotate_vector` or :ref:`transform_vector` methods
 * The fifth argument, which is optional, sets a value to assign the color to the arrow